VKorpelshoek/GridTrackNet/README.md

 ### Labelling Tool
 Outputs a *Labels.csv* file containing the pixel coordinates of the ball and visibility per frame.

 Note: you can only save the annotations when all frames have been annotated with either a coordinate of the ball, or with the 'invisible' state.
+Specify VISIBLE for when a ball is (partially) visible in a frame, and INVISIBLE when it is occluded or out of frame.
 It is advised to use a mouse with a scroll wheel for zooming capabilities.
 Note that, for faster annotation speeds, the next frame is automatically loaded after annotating the previous frame.

 Example usage:
 ```commandline